-The sender, working back through the sender link to the district circuit, sends (aha!) over the nascent connection instructions for setting the district selector, and then, through the district selector, sets the office selector as needed, and then sets the incoming selector, and then sets the final selector.
+The sender, working back through the sender link to the district circuit, sends (aha!) over the nascent connection instructions to set the district selector as needed, and then, through the path now extending through the district selector, to set the office selector as needed, and then, in that same fashion, to set the incoming selector, and then to set the final selector, so the connection now extends to the called line.